This time, I would like to share my experience when I was late in my third month with the company.

 My boss was scary as an ogre, so it was already pitch black ・・・・・.

-I really didn't want to go to the company.
+I really didn't want to go to work.
+I felt like I was in the abyss.

 The reason for my tardiness was that I guzzled plum wine rocks (about 1 liter) on my tired body the day before.